-Some projects fall into our hands to be designed from scratch, others come for a redesign.
-For the latter, a design audit process is a must, since we need to figure out what chunks of the current app work smoothly and what are covered with dust.
-Google Analytics and Hotjar always help us with such insights.
+Some projects fall into our hands to be designed from scratch, while others require a redesign.
+For the latter, a design audit process is a must since we need to figure out what chunks of the current app work smoothly and what are covered with dust.
+The analytics and heatmapping tools below always help us gain such insights.

 Google Analytics

-To improve the overall user experience, at the UX audit step we want to surface as many trouble spots as possible.
-For these tasks, using Google Analytics for UX is indispensable as ever.
-It helps to understand how long users stay on a website, what pages they visit and what pages they are missing, what are typical user flows, etc.
+To improve the overall user experience, at the UX audit step, we want to surface as many trouble spots as possible.
+For these tasks, using Google Analytics for UX is as indispensable as ever.
+It helps to understand how long users stay on a website, what pages they visit and what pages they are missing, what are typical user flows, and so on.

-Some might argue that Google Analytics for UX designers is overwhelming, but if you know what specific information you need and where to find it within, it is not exactly as unbearable as it seems.
+Some might argue that Google Analytics for UX designers is overwhelming.
+Still, if you know what specific information you need and where to find it, it is not exactly as unbearable as it seems.
 You can check it right now — Google has a demo account that you can access and explore the possibilities of this tool.

 - Free trial: a full set of basic features is free